 KISS SHOT (TRISKELION TEAM, #2)

-An explosive new romantic suspense series set in the Dublin criminal underworld.
+An explosive romantic thriller set in the Dublin crimina underworld.

 MMA fighter.
 Pool Hustler.
 Spy.
 And that’s just the heroine.